iamziike/idenitity-buy/README.md

 ---

-After done with the above
+After you are done with the above

 ```bash
 git clone https://github.com/iamziike/idenitity-buy.git